Shadow Priest Torghast Guide and Best Anima Powers — Shadowlands 9.0.5

 - Power Word: Snuggle — Creates a chain of Power Word: Fortitude buffs if running with allies.

 - Puppetmaster's Strings — Empowers your Mind Control to last 30 seconds longer and increase the damage of your target by 50%.
+Only shows up if you have Cowl of Influence.

 - Scales of Trauma — Gives your healing done by Shadow Mend to be stored to empower your next Mind Blast.
 You must heal yourself while missing health to gain this benefit.